 I pray I will be able to submit to ‘crucifixion’ today and every day and surrender all to Him.

-Read more articles by Sandra Petersen or search for articles on the same topic or others.
+Read more articles by Sandra Petersen or search for other articles by topic below.